 The reel is essentially a capacitance vessel.
 It holds the line and makes it available when starting to cast and yields it to a fish during play.
-There is therefore often more aesthetic than functional appeal when it comes to selecting a Salmon fly reel.
-Having said this, there are a number of elements that are important, in our opinion, in the selection of a Salmon reel.
+There is, therefore, often more aesthetic than functional appeal when it comes to selecting a Salmon fly reel.
+Having said this, several elements are important, in our opinion, in the selection of a Salmon reel.

-Secondly, a quality ratchet is important not only for aesthetic feel, but for controlled release of line as a fish takes the fly.
-We believe in fishing “off the reel” and a smooth yield of line at the take is ideal.
+Secondly, a quality ratchet is essential not only for aesthetic feel but for controlled release of line as a fish takes the fly.
+We believe in fishing “off the reel”, and a smooth yield of line at the take is ideal.

-Thirdly, one needs to feel “in touch” when playing a Salmon off the reel.
-A disc drag reel is very attractive in this respect; fly line will be given out easily, but steadily retrieved during play according to the Salmon’s demands.
+Thirdly, one must feel “in touch” when playing a Salmon off the reel.
+A disc drag reel is very attractive in this respect; fly line will be given out easily but steadily retrieved during play according to the Salmon’s demands.
 One always feels much more “in touch” with a fish when played off a disc drag reel.

 Finally, a large arbor reel has a tremendous line capacity, has a low start up inertia when a fish pulls and yet has fast line retrieval similar to a multiplier, but without the weight.

 There are many reels on the market to choose from.
 Go out and handle them in the store or preferably on the riverbank and decide according to your pocket.